wktanlfc/EcommerceData/README.md

 - experimented with regular cosine similarity distances
 - experimented with centered cosine similarity distances (chosen)

+Top N Coupons for test set (310 Users) - Completed

 Future implementation :
-will include the use of SVD for dimensionality reduction of a highly sparse matrix: 100000 records, for a 10000x20000 matrix.
+will include the use of SVD (RSpectra) for dimensionality reduction cases.